Kyō Kara Ore Wa!!: Manga

-Volume list
+Volumes

 Original video animation

 Kyō Kara Ore Wa!! was adapted into a 10-episode original video animation (OVA) series by Pierrot and directed by Takeshi Mori and Masami Anō.
 The episodes were released from April 1, 1993, to December 21, 1997.

-Episode list
+Episodes

 V-Cinema live-action series

 Toei Video released a series of V-Cinema direct-to-video live-action series: